 Offer fast and useful search.
 You're going to take a lot of notes—you need to be able to find the right ones quickly.

 Are easy to use.
-The best apps are designed with the user in mind and are easy to navigate for the beginner.
-Power users matter too, though, which is why features like keyboard shortcuts and flexible preferences also matter.
+The best Mac note taking app is designed with the user in mind and is easy to navigate for a beginner.
+Power users matter too, though, which is why features like keyboard shortcuts and flexible preferences are also valuable.

-Are an actual native Mac app.
-To be on this list, it's not enough to put the web version of your application in a window and call it a day.
+Are actual native Mac apps.
+To be a solid notepad for Mac, it's not enough to put the web version of your application in a window and call it a day.

 This app loads instantly, and creating a new note couldn't be faster.
 You can drag images to your notes, and they will show up instantly, and there's also support for embedding audio files.
 You can also attach any document to a note, if you want, and it all happens very quickly.
 This is a native Mac app, after all, so you don't have to wait for an upload before things show up.

 Notes are organized into notebooks and arranged by date.
 There's also support for tagging—just add a #hashtag to the text of a note, and the tag will show up in the sidebar—and a quick search feature that searches every note.
 The main downside here is the limited exporting options.
 You can export any note to PDF…and that's it.
 There's also no official way to export entire notebooks.

 Still, if you're looking for a notes app for the Apple operating system, try Apple Notes first.
 It might fit you perfectly, or you might learn which missing features matter most.
 Either way, it's a win.